amalumian/www.malumian.dev/_posts/2024-06-14-graduation.md

 ### Realization

-You can imagine my surprise when I didn't realize how quickly the time flew when I was learning to program (remember when I was counting how many pages of the civics textbook were left).
+You can imagine my surprise when I didn't realize how quickly the time flew when I was learning to program (remember when I was counting how many pages of the civil law textbook were left).
 I realized that this was what I really wanted to do.

 I was given additional confidence in my choice by an event that happened a year ago.
 I decided to take an offline course and met a guy who came to learn programming just like me.
 He then offered me a project job to develop a website for a construction company he worked for.
 It was the first real money I'd earned for coding, and I was incredibly happy.